Car journeys are an inevitable part of life for dog owners. Whether its a trip to the vets, weekends away or visiting relatives

 They may run off once the car door is open or even lash out at rescuers if they are scared and panicked, so it’s not hard to see why you need to use restraints if you have a dog in the car, even on a short trip.

 Not only that, if your dog is not securely fastened in the back seat or in a crate, your car insurance could be invalid.
-It’s vitally important that you know what the laws on travelling with a dog in the car are and what they can and can’t do.

 What are pet restraints?

-There are several ways of restraining animals in a vehicle, from a car seat belt harness or pet carrier to dog guards and crates; each has its own benefits, so let’s take a look.
+There are several ways of restraining animals in a vehicle, from a seat belt harness or pet carrier to dog guards and crates; each has its own benefits, so let’s take a look.

 Why pets must be restrained in the car?